Kagebounshin/game-rating-site/README.md

     -   #### First Time Visitor Goals

-        1. I would like to get a clear instructions on what the site is about, what I can do.
+        1. I would like to get a introduction on what the site is about, what I can do.
         2. I would like to easily navigate my way through the site.
         3. I want the registration process to be smooth and availible.